What is Foreign Exchanges?

 Who are you?

 I’m Derek Davison.
-As I said above, I’ve spent several years studying US foreign policy and Islamic history, and it’s been my privilege to share what I know and my perspectives on world events for the past several years at and that’s the way it was, LobeLog, on Alhurra TV, on Newsy, and on a variety of podcasts like Chapo Trap House.
-I’m bringing the work I’ve been doing at attwiw and Patreon for the past couple of years to Substack.
+As I said above, I’ve spent several years studying US foreign policy and Islamic history, and it’s been my privilege to share what I know and my perspectives on world events for the past several years at and that’s the way it was, LobeLog, on Alhurra TV, on Newsy, and on a variety of podcasts like Chapo Trap House and The Michael Brooks Show.

 These will come to your inbox just about every night (I do take Saturdays off).
 A couple of nights each week I’ll make them available to the public, but if you want to stay on top of the news the only way to do that will be to subscribe.

 These posts, which will be available to the public, cover important events in Middle Eastern, North Africa, South Asian, and European history.
 I hope you enjoy reading them as much as I enjoy writing them.